-Have you heard of intellectual property (IP) claims through Amazon FBA communities or social media?
+Have you heard of fake intellectual property (IP) claims through Amazon FBA communities or social media?

 An intellectual property claim occurs under the false infringement claim where a customer, brand, or competitor submits a claim on Amazon stating that you’re selling counterfeit goods or a patented product without the patent owner’s permission.

 Usually, when a brand files an IP complaint against a seller, Amazon is legally obliged to take action against the seller in question.
 This means removing the listing following a facially valid complaint for either copyright infringement, patent infringement, or trademark infringement.
 Amazon can also bar you from selling the product or ban you from ever selling on the platform.

 The thing is, Amazon doesn’t typically look into the validity of an infringement claim when filed and will proceed to take action immediately.
 Because of that, there has been an increase in abusers of false infringement claims.
 Today anyone, including the brand owner or a competitor, can file a “fake” IP claim that could land you in trouble with Amazon.
 When a fake intellectual property claim is filed, it’s up to you or your lawyer to prove that the infringement claim is fake.
 If not, Amazon considers such a claim valid and actionable.